Anna Meredith is a composer and performer of both acoustic and electronic music.

 She has been Composer in Residence with the BBC Scottish Symphony Orchestra, RPS/PRS Composer in the House with Sinfonia ViVA, the classical music representative for the 2009 South Bank Show Breakthrough Award and winner of the 2010 Paul Hamlyn Award for Composers.

 During 2012 she wrote HandsFree as a PRS/RPS 20x12 Commission for the National Youth Orchestra which was performed at the BBC Proms, Barbican Centre and Symphony Hall as well as numerous flashmob performances around the UK.
-Her new body-percussion piece Connect It, made with choreographer David Ogle, is a commission for the BBC Ten Pieces Initiative which launches in Autumn 2014 and aims to reach every Primary age child in the UK over the coming year.
+Her new body-percussion piece Connect It, made with choreographer David Ogle, is a commission for the BBC Ten Pieces Initiative which launched in Autumn 2014 and aims to reach every Primary age child in the UK over the coming year.

 Anna's debut EP - Black Prince Fury was released on Moshi Moshi records to critical acclaim including Drowned in Sound's Single of the Year.

 Anna's 2nd EP - Jet Black Raider was released on Moshi Moshi records in 2013.

 Recent projects included arrangements for The Stranglers & Laura Marling with the London Sinfonietta for the 6Music Prom, performances/commissions at Latitude Festival, Streetwise Opera, Scottish Ensemble, Living Earth Duo and a Recorder Concerto for Erik Bosgraaf and the Netherlands Chamber Orchestra.